-The Spine Institute at Greenwich Hospital specializes in advanced spinal fusion surgery, using the latest open and minimally invasive surgical techniques.
+The Spine Center at Greenwich Hospital specializes in advanced spinal fusion surgery, using the latest open and minimally invasive surgical techniques.

 Spinal fusion surgery is an option for patients who no longer get relief from other treatments, and are experiencing chronic pain or impairment due to spinal instability, unstable fractures, deformities of the spine or spondylolisthesis (a condition in which one vertebra slips forward on top of another).